Howdy! i’m Brandi! And i write, say, and create things that either piss people off or inspires them to rise.

 And we, the band of others, need you to help us continue to color the world diverse.

 Ready to take action?
 Hop on my email list here and then email me that one thing you’re being called right this very second to do and together, we’ll get busy on making that impossible dream, possible.

 So what do i do when i’m not trying to start a revolution?
-Getting in trouble for not EVER putting my computer down by my wife, rolling around in glitter and rhinestones, sipping on my elixir of life Chartreuse, videoing my drag heart out for the Kiki Queens, taking as many cruises as my pocket book can afford, annoying my Shih Tzu Simon, being the change, and holding hands with my partner every.single.day — even (and especially) when she’s mad at me 😉 .
+Getting in trouble for not EVER putting my computer down by my wife, rolling around in glitter and rhinestones, sipping on my elixir of life Chartreuse, videoing my drag heart out for Dallas Voice’s On the Scene and internet radio show DVTV in Spayse, taking as many cruises as my pocket book can afford, annoying my Shih Tzu Simon, being the change, and holding hands with my partner every.single.day — even (and especially) when she’s mad at me 😉 .